 Location: Saturday September 12 @ Ardmore Community Hall

-Each session will incorporate visual arts, a range of art materials and recycled products.
-All will be able to participate at a level that is comfortable and suitable for them.
-No prior knowledge or experience needed.
+Each session builds upon our overall vision, which is to make an impact on our future leaders by assisting them in finding their True North, their internal compass in life.
+We incorporate visual arts, a range of art materials and recycled products in our art projects.
+All students will be able to participate at a level that is comfortable and suitable for them.

 The ART Collective Project offers you the opportunity to uncover and develop your artistic creative talents for beginners and emerging artists.
-With assistance from our collective professional artists you will be inspired and gently guided into using the mediums of palette knife painting, watercolour, acrylic, life drawing, and sewn textile fibre art.
+With assistance from our collective creative artists, you will be inspired and gently guided into using the mediums of palette knife painting, watercolour, acrylic, life drawing, print making, collage, creative ink art, and sewn textile fibre art.
 As with all creative processes it offers a therapeutic environment to be nourished by.
 No experience is necessary, just a desire to create!

 Each participant will be encouraged to explore and express the wonderment of ART through wide range of mediums.
 Through discovery and play one uncovers personal jewels that lay beneath the surface.

 We assist people to learn the ‘why’ we must change, and the motivation to do so!

 Back 2 Basics is a 6-week program that is a face to face, interactive, educational experience with Naturopath Shirley Tuffery who teaches youth, women and men to understand the basics of our physiology and how the body systems all work together as a functioning whole (nothing exists in isolation).
 This foundational theory will be balanced out with the practical hands-on cooking experience with and Empowerment Life Coach & Cook Dee Petit , using seasonal fruits, vegetables and nutrient rich ingredients which will focus on experiencing how easy it can be to sustain healthy families by providing simple, nutritious, cost-effective meals.